A hybrid program over 10 weeks

 - in-house teams working on the long term business strategy; and

-- people attending a public workshop where they can all learn from shared experiences.
+- people attending a public program where they can all learn from shared experiences.

 Think about your senior management team: